ScootKit/scnx-docs/docs/custom-bot/modules/administration/welcomer.md

 # Welcome and Boosts

-Simple module to say "Hi" to new mebers, give them roles automatically and say "thanks" to users who boosted.
+Simple module to say "Hi" to new members, give them roles automatically and say "thanks" to users who boosted.

 <ModuleOverview moduleName="welcomer" />